With some loans, you can save money by paying them off ahead of schedule—but paying off a cash advance loan early might leave you disappointed!

 Every time someone does this, their cost of borrowing increases.
-If the first interest charge is 15 percent, then the second charge brings their total interest rate to 30 percent.
-The next rollover brings them to 45 percent, then 60 percent, etc.
+If the first interest charge is 15%t, then the second charge brings their total interest rate to 30%.
+The next rollover brings them to 45%, then 60%, etc.

 When somebody is rolling a loan over, they’re paying extra money in interest, but they aren’t borrowing any extra money.
 Any payment they make to roll over their loan increases their cost of borrowing, but it doesn’t pay down their principal, which means it doesn’t bring them any closer to being out of debt.